We work to ensure that walkers are not exposed to unnecessary risks caused by cattle kept on land to which the public has access.

 Farmers are allowed to keep cattle in fields with public access, but legislation bans the keeping of bulls in fields crossed by rights of way, unless they are less than 10 months old, or not of a recognised dairy breed.
 Beef bulls in such fields must be accompanied by cows or heifers.
 Health and safety laws require farmers to ensure that people not in their employment aren’t exposed to unnecessary risks by undertaking risk assessments.

-Whilst the law on bulls is specific, incidents in which members of the public are chased or injured by cattle are far more likely to involve cows with calves.
+Whilst the law on bulls is specific, incidents in which members of the public are chased, injured or killed by cattle, while rare, are far more likely to involve cows with calves.
+There are however measures that farmers can take to reduce the risks to public.

-The countryside is a working environment in which our food is produced, however risks to walkers associated with the keeping of farm animals should be minimised.
+We recognise that the countryside is a working environment, however risks to walkers associated with the keeping of cattle should be minimised.

 The HSE has issued new advice to its inspectors on the information to be collected about any incidents involving cattle.
 This will mean that the need for amending legislation can be properly assessed.